get-rad/unrealLLsample_31/README.md

 # Live Link to Unreal Sample Project

 This project has example code for live streaming pose data from Radical Studio to Unreal Engine (version 4.25).
-The skeleton assets in the project match the Radical 3.1 Skeleton.

-See the `BP_RADiCAL` and `AnimBP_RADiCAL_3-1` assets for a demonstration of real-time LiveLink retargeting to the RADiCAL skeleton.
+See the `BP_RADiCAL` and `AnimBP_RADiCAL_3-1` assets for a demonstration of real-time LiveLink retargeting to the RADiCAL skeleton (v3.1).

-Currently, LiveLink data can be retargeted in real-time to the Epic skeleton as well.
+The can be retargeted in real-time to the Epic skeleton as well, which allows you to use Marketplace characters that are rigged using the Epic skeleton.
 See the `BP_Epic` and `AnimBP_EpicGames_Mannequin_Skeleton` assets for more details.

 The LiveLink retargeting to the Mixamo skeleton is still a work in progress (see `AnimBP_Mixamo`)